 Align text for display within a given width.
 Supports characters with display widths greater than 1.
-ANSI style sequences are safely ignored and do not count toward the display width.
-This means colored text is supported.
+ANSI style sequences do not count toward the display width.
 If text has line breaks, then each line is aligned independently.

 There are convenience wrappers around this function: align\left(), align\center(), and align\right()